playgrdstar/get_quandl_data/README.md

-# Pandas for data exploration
+# Data from Quandl

-Just a super simple demonstration of data exploration in Pandas
+Getting data from Quandl